Best Of17 min read

 • Fees are significantly higher than pure robo-advisors

-• Aggressive sales team if you use the free dashboard (it's their funnel, and they're not subtle about it)
+• Sales team is aggressive if you use the free dashboard (it's their funnel)

 #8.
 Acorns — Best for Micro-Investors Building the Habit